brewchetta/online-se-pt-061520/15_intro_to_sinatra/README.md

 ## Install Corneal

 Moving forward we'll be utilizing numerous generators and templates.
-Corneal is one such template.
+Corneal is one such generator.
 You can find it at:

 https://github.com/thebrianemory/corneal